 Rita Eleanor Hauser

 Born in New York City on July 12, 1934, to Nathan and Frieda (Litt) Abrams, Rita Eleanor (Abrams) Hauser was the elder of two daughters.
-She received her B.A. from Hunter College (1954).
+She received her BA from Hunter College (1954).
 After college, she won a Fulbright scholarship for graduate work in France.
 She attended the University of Strasbourg and was awarded a doctorate in political economy.
 At a time when women represented only one percent of those graduating from law school, she attended Harvard Law School (1955–1956), received her LL.B. from New York University Law School (1959), and became one of the few Americans to obtain a License en droit [French LL.B.] from the University of Paris (1958).
-She is licensed to practice law in New York and the District of Columbia.
+She was licensed to practice law in New York and the District of Columbia.

 Hauser’s first job as an attorney took her to Washington, D.C., to serve as counsel in the Justice Department’s Appellate Tax Division under the Attorney General’s Honors Program.
 While in Washington, she was invited to join Richard Nixon’s first presidential campaign and distinguished herself as a speechwriter and campaign strategist.
-Raised in a Republican family, Hauser subscribes to the party’s approach in governance.
+Raised in a Republican family, Hauser subscribed to the party’s approach in governance.
 After Nixon lost the 1960 election to John F. Kennedy, she moved to New York and worked in the international law department of a New York law firm while continuing her association with Republican politics.

 In Nixon’s successful 1968 presidential campaign, Hauser served as cochair of New Yorkers for Nixon.
 She was next appointed the United States representative to the United Nations Commission on Human Rights, a position she held from 1969 to 1972.
 In addition, she served as a member of the United States delegation to the twenty-fourth UN General Assembly.
-It was during her tenure at the UN that she met the key players in Middle East politics and became committed to her pursuit of conflict resolution in the Middle East, human rights and humanitarian law.
+It was during her tenure at the UN that she met the key players in Middle East politics and became committed to her pursuit of conflict resolution in the Middle East, human rights, and humanitarian law.
 During her term at the UN, she helped Jewish immigrants leave Russia and visited Palestinian refugee camps throughout the Middle East.

 Hauser identified Golda Meir, whom she met during her tenure at the UN, as her mentor and role model.
 Meir inspired Hauser’s involvement in Middle East politics and encouraged her, a secular Jew, to learn more about Jewish history and her own Jewishness.

 In 1972 Hauser was invited to join a major Wall Street law firm, Stroock, Stroock and Lavan, as a senior partner and the firm’s first female partner.
-In that capacity, she was instrumental in developing its international law department, became mentor to a number of its female associates and advocated an increase in the number of women partners in the firm.
+In that capacity, she was instrumental in developing its international law department, became mentor to a number of its female associates, and advocated an increase in the number of women partners in the firm.

 Throughout her career Hauser has served the United States in numerous high-level public service assignments.
-Of particular note, in her capacity as head of the American branch of the International Center for Peace in the Middle East (1984–1991), she participated in secret diplomatic negotiations, coordinated by the Swedish foreign minister, which culminated in Yasir Arafat’s 1988 public recognition of the State of Israel and the Palestine Liberation Organization’s renunciation of terrorism.
+Of particular note, in her capacity as head of the American branch of the International Center for Peace in the Middle East (1984–1991), she participated in secret diplomatic negotiations, coordinated by the Swedish foreign minister, which culminated in Yasser Arafat’s 1988 public recognition of the State of Israel and the Palestine Liberation Organization’s renunciation of terrorism.
 As chair of the International Peace Academy, Hauser was invited by the head of the Palestine Elections Commission to be an official observer of the 1996 Palestinian elections.

-Hauser, Rita.
-Curriculum vitae, and interview by author, December 20, 1995; Waring, Nancy.
+Waring, Nancy.
 “Gus and Rita Hauser’s Lifetime Legal Merger.”
 Harvard Law Bulletin (Summer 1995): 3–7.